24 Meanings

 To the end of the light

-Brimful of asha on the 45
+Brimful of Asha on the 45

-Well it's a brimful of asha on the 45
+Well it's a brimful of Asha on the 45

 And singing

-Illuminate the main streets
+Illuminate thee main streets

 And the cinema aisles

-We don't care bout no government warning
+We don't care bout no

-About their promotion of the simple life
+'bout their promotion of a simple life

 And the dams they're building

-Brimful of asha on the 45
+Brimful of Asha on the 45

-Well it's a brimful of asha on the 45
+Well it's a brimful of Asha on the 45

 Everybody needs a bosom for a pillow